College Core Curriculum and First-Year Seminar Program

 Given this flexibility, students work individually with advisers to plan course schedules that take into account their past preparation, current interests, and longer-term goals.
 While there is no prescribed schedule of courses that will be appropriate for every student, the following broad guidelines should be kept in mind:

-• Students must complete EXPOS-UA 1 Writing The Essay: during their first year.
+- Students must complete EXPOS-UA 1 Writing as Inquiry (formerly titled Writing the Essay) during their first year.
 Those placed into the Liberal Studies Writing or International Writing Workshop sequences must begin in their first semester and must register for their remaining writing course(s) in the semester(s) immediately following.

 The First-Year Seminar